-&lt;sup>1 This is inferred from California Constitution XXI.2.a, "The Citizens Redistricting Commission shall be created no later than December 31 in 2010, and in each year ending in the number zero thereafter."
-By comparison, the 2010 CRC was fully formed Dec.
+&lt;sup>4 The absolute earliest the CRC can be seated (with the selection of the final six commissioners) is Jan.
+1 of a "0" year, as inferred from California Constitution, article XXI, section 2, subdivision (a), "The Citizens Redistricting Commission shall be created no later than December 31 in 2010, and in each year ending in the number zero thereafter."
+By comparison, the 2010 CRC was fully seated Dec.
 15, 2010, and the 2020 CRC on Aug.
 7, 2020.
+See the "Possible Earlier Recruitment Calendar" in Vol. 2 for a notional 6-month-earlier timeline.